Short Description

 Notes on indicator

 Data that trace all commodities back to their exact countries of origin are not publicly available.
-This information is necessary to accurately link production to deforestation and water use.
+This information is necessary to accurately link production to biodiversity, deforestation and water use.
 Therefore, the outputs produced by this indicator are derived from modelling these trade flows, and so (whilst based on empirical statistics) they should be considered as best estimates rather than exact figures.
 Additional caveats and limitations are outlined in the source publication – the Global biodiversity impacts of UK economic activity and sustainable consumption.

 Indicator components

-Figure K1a: Area of deforestation associated with UK consumption, 2005 to 2021
+Figure K1a: Area of deforestation associated with UK consumption, 2005 to 2022

-Table K1a: Area of deforestation associated with UK consumption, 2005 to 2021
+Table K1a: Area of deforestation associated with UK consumption, 2005 to 2022

 Year | Value |